 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
-For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.Skin Cancer Screening
+For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.Skin Cancer Treatment

 Melanoma is a disease in which malignant (cancer) cells form in the skin cells called melanocytes (cells that color the skin).
 Melanocytes are found throughout the lower part of the epidermis.
 They produce melanin,the pigment that gives skin its natural color.
 When skin is exposed to the sun,melanocytes produce more pigment,causing the skin to tan,or darken.
 The skin is the body’s largest ..